Clinical Contributor to this blog:

 • Reduce caffeine consumption a few days before and on the day of the mammogram.
 Caffeine can cause breast tenderness in some people.

-What Happens If I Get a Call Back?
+What Happens If You Get a Call Back?

 If your radiologist or doctor asks you to return for additional screenings, don’t panic!
 This is a very normal occurrence.
 Most women who get regular mammograms will experience at least one call back in their lives.
 This does NOT mean you have breast cancer.

-If the radiologist cannot clearly see all of the details in the images from your mammogram, they may call you back as a precaution and to get more images.
-These are some common reasons you may get a call back on your mammogram, per VeryWell Health
+If the radiologist cannot clearly see all the details in the images from your mammogram, they may call you back as a precaution and to get more images.
+These are some common reasons you may get a call back on your mammogram, according to VeryWell Health:

 • Inconclusive results: calcifications, fibroids, dense breast tissue, asymmetry, or breast tissue pulling away from the nipple.